Miroslav Georgiev

-Miroslav Georgiev (Мирослав Георгиев; born 19 October 2005) is a Spanish-born Bulgarian footballer who plays as a defender for Feralpisalò.
+Miroslav Georgiev (Мирослав Георгиев; born 19 October 2005) is a Spanish-born Bulgarian footballer who plays as a defender for Hebar Pazardzhik.

 Career

 Born in Barcelona, Spain, Georgiev started playing in the local Villa Olimpica, before moving to Sant Gabriel Academy.
 In the summer of 2022 he returned in Bulgaria and joined Botev Plovdiv Academy.
 Miroslav established himself in the Botev II team and on 28 May 2023 he was included in the first team group for the league match against Slavia Sofia, but remained as unused substitute.
 He completed his debut on 6 July 2023 in a league match against Arda Kardzhali.
 On 19 June 2023 he was announced as new joining of Spartak Varna, who relegated to Second League, but 10 days later he returned in Botev after failed negotiations with Spartak.
 He signed his first professional contract with Botev on 31 July 2023, keeping him until the summer of 2026.